MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DNS/v2.2.0/Set-AzureRmDnsRecordSet.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmDnsRecordSet** cmdlet updates a record set in the azure_2 DNS service from a local **RecordSet** object.
+The **Set-AzureRmDnsRecordSet** cmdlet updates a record set in the Azure DNS service from a local **RecordSet** object.

 You can pass a **RecordSet** object as a parameter or by using the pipeline operator.

-The record set is not updated if it has been changed in azure_2 DNS since the local **RecordSet** object was retrieved.
+The record set is not updated if it has been changed in Azure DNS since the local **RecordSet** object was retrieved.
 This provides protection for concurrent changes.
 You can suppress this behavior using the *Overwrite* parameter, which updates the record set regardless of concurrent changes.